Cocaine is a highly addictive drug with uncomfortable and intense withdrawal symptoms.

 Outpatient care includes continued meetings with therapists and professionals for therapy a few times a week.
 This continued structure can really impact overcoming stressors and continued cravings.
 Beyond inpatient care, we also encourage individuals to participate in long-term recovery programs.
 Some of these include weekly individual therapy or participation in a 12-step program.

 Building a strong support group in early recovery is important.
 These support systems are the building blocks for preventing relapse.
 Having people to call when confronted with cravings or anxiety can make or break an individual’s recovery.
 We are strong proponents of any successful support to recovery.
 Detox should always be used as a first step, followed by further inpatient and outpatient care if possible.

 Finding the right treatment options for cocaine addiction can be confusing.
 We try to make it as simple as possible.
 We start with a phone assessment to help determine the best course of action.
 We then develop a treatment plan for the individual struggling with cocaine addiction.

-We have trained professionals standing by who are here to help you or a loved one.
-Even if you just need guidance on starting the process of getting treatment options, we are here for you.
-Please don’t hesitate to call us at (800) 817-1247
+We have trained drug rehab professionals standing by to help you or a loved one.
+Even if you just need guidance on treatment options, we are here.
+Call our confidential counselors.

 - Cocaine & Drug Rehab Center Near Me FL